DataScienceLevel6/coffee-sales-regression/README.md

 2. Explore spending patterns using visualisations
 3. Train a linear regression model to predict transaction value (£)
 4. Interpret which features have the biggest influence on spend
-5. Save the cleaned data and model for reuse

 ## Tools Used
 The following libraries were used throughout the project: